 Finally, you will also find In Oeste Park three bunkers from the Spanish Civil War, used on various occasions by the civil population.

-Oeste Park, and especially the Debod´s Temple, is hands down one the most famous parks in Madrid.
+Oeste Park is hands down one the most famous parks in Madrid.

 Royal Botanical Garden

-Located in the city center next to the Prado Museum, the main mission of Madrid´s Royal Botanical Garden is to discover and study the diversity of plants and fungi and disseminate its conservation.
+Located in the city center next to the Prado Museum, the primary mission of Madrid´s Royal Botanical Garden is to discover and study the diversity of plants and fungi and disseminate their conservation.